 Using a technique his lab developed, photographs were taken of water crystals that came from different sources (polluted or spring water); of water from the same source that was exposed to positive and negative intentions; and of polluted water that prayers were said over.
 Depending on the nature of the water, and the energies it received, the crystals would either be aesthetically pleasing or deformed.

 Masaru Emoto said that the photograph of crystals was neither science nor religion and that he hoped it was enjoyed as a new type of art.
-Nevertheless, he did believe that the world shown by the crystals showed the truth and that many messages essential to our lives were hidden in water.
+Nevertheless, he believed that the world shown by the crystals showed the truth and that many messages essential to our lives were hidden in water.

 Some scientists are skeptical about the research methods used by Masaru Emoto and are likely to continue to be so.
 This does not downplay the value of ideas that allow us to consider water in a different light, to help us better appreciate its nature.
 Adult bodies are 60% water, on average, and the surface of planet earth is around 70% water, so understanding the relationship between people and water is very important.